FISHMANPET/FISHMANPET.github.io/_posts/2020-05-19-what-is-automation.md

 Likewise, the person working the help desk and writing a script to make their job easier hasn't fully automated that task, but they have mechanized it.
 I don't make this distinction because I think mechanization is less important than automation.
 In fact it's vitally important, if for no other reason it's the first step to automation.

+As someone with a background in ops, rather than dev, I think my perspective on automation is a little different from the conventional devops wisdom.
+Ironically, whereas the dev-focused devops definition seems concerned with automating infrastructure (in service of the apps), my ops perspective is that I'm interested in automating the business process.